Gatsby253/HLS-MD5/README.md

 `pip3 install git+https://github.com/Gatsby253/HLS-MD5.git`

 Open folder *HLS-MD5* in Jupyter, and open *MD5.ipynb*.
 This is the project's Jupyter Notebook.
 Click "Cell->Run All" to run all the cells sequentially, or click "Run" botton to run each cell individually.

+*The above operation requires your PYNQ-Z2 board to connect to the Internet.
+Please use an Ethernet cable to share the Internet with your PYNQ-Z2 board.*
 ## Examples
 - MD5_PYNQ input file: *Sourcecode/MD5_PYNQ/testdata/testdata1*
 <p align="center">